about-jo

-Jo is educated to postgraduate level in Psychotherapy and Counselling and holds a PGDip Professional Integrative Psychotherapy.
+Jo is educated to postgraduate level in Psychotherapy and Counselling and holds a PGDip Professional Integrative Psychotherapy, and a Masters degree researching perinatal loss and reproductive trauma

 She left England in 2000 to relocate to Malaysia and following further postgraduate studies, worked as a specialist community midwife in Sydney, Australia for eight years.